aws-samples/personalization-apis/README.md

 ### Step 3: Configure the solution

 The solution retrieves configuration details from [AWS AppConfig](https://aws.amazon.com/systems-manager/features/appconfig/).
 When the solution is initally deployed, a skeleton configuration is created in AppConfig.
 Before the solution can serve responses from your recommenders, you must first update the skeleton configuration to match your recommender deployments.
 See the [configuration documentation](./docs/configuration.md) for details.
-The [samples](./samples) folder provides some minimal configurations that can help get your started.
+The [samples](./samples) folder provides some minimal configurations that can help get you started.

 ### Step 4: Preparing and uploading your item metadata to S3